intel/inference-model-manager/README.md

 For more information about managing tenants, endpoints and models see [Management API overview](./management/README.md)
-For example usage of platform see [example client for Resnet model](./examples/grpc_client/README.md)
+For example usage of Inference Model Manager for Kubernetes see [example client for Resnet model](./examples/grpc_client/README.md)

 ##
 ### Third-party components